tradecoder/regex/README.md

 ```

 ### Match with options
-This type of regex will find words with a fixed begining and a fixed end character but with scopes to select the middle characters from multiple options <br>
+This type of regex will find words with a fixed begining and a fixed end character <br>
+but with scopes to select the middle characters from multiple options <br>
 The following regex starts to match a word started with `d`, <br>
 then searchs for the second character from `[ou]` either `o` or `u` options, <br>
 then finds upto the third character `c`.
 We also have used `gi` tags to match it global and any case. <br>
-So, it will first match `doc`, then `duc` from duck, then it will skip for december because first char is ok but second char not matched as `o` or `u`, then moved to dot and it matched first 2 chars but not the third one `c`. <br>
+So, it will first match `doc`, then `duc` from duck, <br>
+then it will skip for december because first char is ok but second char not matched as `o` or `u`, <br>
+then moved to dot and it matched first 2 chars but not the third one `c`. <br>
 Finally it will return `doc` and `duc`

 ```javascript